arnav-tlf/arnav-tlf/README.md

 - 👋 Hi, I’m @arnav-tlf
-- 👀 I’m interested in Operations Research
+- 👀 I’m interested in Operations Research & AI/ML in Mobility.
 - 🌱 I’m currently learning DSA & ML.
 - 💞️ I’m looking to collaborate on simple training models
 - 📫 Put up a mail on arnav.sharma_2021@nrti.edu.in